avielrs/avielrs.github.io/_posts/2021-01-05-NLP Methods.md

 Even though part of speech is not identified, we can see here that Lemmatization is more conservative about trimming a word.
 University does not change to universe and organize/organization does not change to organ.

-If part of speech is applied, Lemmatization is great at even identify9ng the base word for complex verbs.
+If part of speech is applied, lemmatization is great at even identifying the base word for complex verbs.
 For example

 ![Alternate image text](/images/twitter/lem_complex_verbs.png)